Glyphoturris quadrata: Distribution

-G. quadrata can be found in Atlantic waters, ranging from the eastern coast of Florida and the Gulf of Mexico, south to Brazil, and also surrounding Bermuda.; in the Gulf of Mexico, the Caribbean Sea and the Lesser Antilles.
+G. quadrata can be found in Atlantic waters, ranging from the eastern coast of Florida and the Gulf of Mexico, south to Brazil, and also surrounding Bermuda.

 Description

 The size of the shell varies between 4 mm and 6.8 mm.

 The shell is strongly biangulated on the body whorl.
 The ribs are distant and conspicuous.
 The revolving sculpture is fine and close.
 The color of the shell is whitish or yellowish.
 The interstices of the ribs often are chestnut-colored.

 Glyphoturris diminuta was previously thought to differ from Glyphoturris quadrata (Reeve, 1845) in the greater strength of the sculpture.
 The aperture and the columella are white.